rccyx/asryx/README.md

 python3 -c "hello"       8.90ms  (VM runtime initialization)
 ```

-But that's nothing, when it comes to full apps, Python, Node, JVM, and Chromium runtime apps are quite heavy.
+Is this apples to oranges?
+Yes.
+But my point is when it comes to full apps, Python, Node, JVM, and Chromium runtime apps are quite heavy and bloated.

 ### Comparisons